 Freddie Mac offers the Home Possible Mortgage Program to help home buyers with limited resources afford mortgages.
 The Home Possible program enables home buyers to buy a home with a down payment as low as 3.0% of the property purchase price and no minimum borrower financial contribution.
 The Home Possible program is similar to Fannie Mae’s HomeReady Mortgage Program.

-Typically when you apply for a mortgage only the borrower’s wage income is considered to determine your ability to qualify for a mortgage but with the Home Possible Mortgage Program rental income is also factored into the qualification assessment.
-For example if you purchase a single family property and rent out a room, the rental income could help you to qualify for the mortgage.
+Typically when you apply for a mortgage only the borrower’s personal income is considered to determine your ability to qualify for a mortgage but with the Home Possible Mortgage Program boarder or rental income is also factored into the qualification assessment.
+For example if you purchase a single family property and rent out a room, the rental income may help you to qualify for the mortgage.
 Additionally, if you purchase a multi-unit property, the rental income from the units you do not live in could help you qualify for the mortgage.

-Borrowers can also combine a Home Possible loan with a personal gift, employer program, down payment grant, closing cost assistance program or qualified subordinated second mortgage to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a property with no personal financial contribution.
+Borrowers can also combine a Home Possible loan with a personal gift, employer program, down payment grant, closing cost assistance program, qualified subordinated second mortgage or sweat equity to pay for a down payment, closing costs or property renovations, allowing the borrower to purchase a property with no personal financial contribution.
 Down payment and closing cost assistance grants as well as qualified subordinated second mortgages, also referred to as Affordable Second mortgages, are provided through state or local housing agencies or commissions.

-Borrowers must meet certain eligibility requirements to qualify for the Home Possible Mortgage Program.
-We review the key borrower qualification requirements below.
+Borrowers must meet certain eligibility requirements to qualify for the program.
+We review the key Home Possible Program qualification requirements below.